Liam Davies (snooker player): Career

 As a result of high placing on the 2020–21 Q Tour, he was allowed to play in qualification events for the professional 2021–22 snooker season.
 In August 2022, Davies won three back-to-back junior world events, defeating Bulcsú Révész in the Under-16 championship and Antoni Kowalski in the Under-18 and Under-21 categories.
 He became the first player to win all three titles in a single year.
 Davies, who is partially deaf, is coached by Lee Walker.
-His father Leyton owns the Scala snooker club in Merthyr Tydfil.